-The physic blue world versus the green biogeochemistry component.
-The assessment of physical parameters is more developed than the one for biogeochemistry parameters; The Copernicus Marine Service identifies the need of special efforts for biogeochemical model product validations.
-The lack of biogeochemistry observations conditions not only the biogeochemical model validation, but even the modelling itself.
-Due to the lack of in situ data, some phenomena such as primary production and bloom of phytoplankton are most of the time assessed using chlorophyll Ocean Colour satellite data, which have some limitations related to coverage and resolution, especially for the coastal zones.
-Furthermore, it is necessary to also assess in biogeochemical models the factors that cause these blooms (i.e., transport of nutrients).
-Carbon, oxygen, and ocean acidification are parameters of interest both at regional and global scales that need a better validation.
-BGC-argo floats can enhance the monitoring, but mostly off shelves and far from coastal areas.
-Finally mention that in the bio model validation, it

-85 is important to evaluate together the errors in the physical system, particularly vertical transport and mixing which strongly impact the coupled biogeochemical models.
-Thus, a monitoring of errors on key parameters of the physical forcing should help to characterize causes of errors of biogeochemical products.
+- In terms of the physic blue world versus the green biogeochemistry component, the assessment of physical parameters is more developed than the one for biogeochemistry parameters; the Copernicus Marine Service identifies the need of special efforts for biogeochemical model product validations.
+The lack of biogeochemistry observations conditions not only the biogeochemical model validation but even the modelling itself.
+Due to the lack of in situ data, some phenomena such as primary production and bloom of phytoplankton are assessed using chlorophyll Ocean Colour satellite data most of the time, which have some limitations related to coverage and resolution, especially for the coastal zones.
+Furthermore, it is necessary to also assess the factors that cause these blooms (i.e. transport of nutrients) in biogeochemical models.
+Carbon, oxygen and ocean acidification are parameters of interest at both regional and global scales that need better validation.
+BGC-Argo floats can enhance the monitoring but mostly off shelves and far from coastal areas.
+Finally it is mentioned that in the biogeochemical model validation, it is important to evaluate the errors in the physical system together, particularly vertical transport and mixing, which strongly impact the coupled biogeochemical models.
+Thus, monitoring of errors on key parameters of the physical forcing should help to characterize the causes of errors of biogeochemical products. - Sea ice concentration, due mainly to observation by satellites, is assessed and brings validation to sea ice extent, sea ice drift, sea ice thickness and sea ice edge.
+New validation metrics (some related to end-user needs) should be developed for sea ice temperature and iceberg concentration maps, and specific assessments of multiyear sea ice parameters need to be specifically addressed on interannual timescales.